Low Parks Museum

 Exhibits trace the history of the regiment and its soldiers, through flags, banners, medals, weapons and photographs.
 One of the prize exhibits is the 'Bluidy Banner' carried by the Covenanter army at the Battle of Bothwell Bridge in 1679 before the regiment was officially formed.

 Another exhibit traces the history of Hamilton Palace, the main residence of the Hamilton family from 1591.
 The palace was the largest non-royal residence in Britain; a testament to the family's wealth and prestige.
 See prints and photos of the Palace before it was destroyed, as well as items salvaged from it, including a huge floor to ceiling gilded mirror.

-Local history displays look at coal mining in South Lanarkshire, and tells the tragic story of the Blantyre Mining Disaster of 1877, when 207 miners lost their lives.
+Local history displays look at coal mining in South Lanarkshire and tell the tragic story of the Blantyre Mining Disaster of 1877 when 207 miners lost their lives.

 On a more positive note, you can see displays of early history, including a skeleton from a Bronze Age burial thought to be 4000 years old.
 See more exhibits on one of the most famous local residents; the Clydesdale horse, plus trace the heritage of local lace-making and weaving.

 Address: 129 Muir Street, Hamilton, Lanarkshire, Scotland, ML3 6BJ

 Website: Low Parks Museum